What Are the Benefits of a “Cleanse” program and do YOU need to do one?

-We want to explore the term cleansing and detoxification a bit and allow you to understand why we think cleansing should be a healthy part of everyone’s routine.
+I want to explore the term cleansing and detoxification a bit and allow you to understand why I think cleansing could be a healthy part of everyone’s routine.

-As Naturopathic Doctors, we often get asked, which “cleanse” or “detox” programs we recommend.
-In an effort to answer this question, we will emphasize what we believe cleansing and detoxification to mean.
+As a Naturopathic Doctor, I have been asked many times, which “cleanse” or “detox” programs I recommend.
+In an effort to answer this question, I will emphasize what I believe cleansing and detoxification to mean.

 The definition of the word cleanse is “to free from dirt, defilement or guilt; purge or cleanse”.
-This is exactly what a cleanse should be focused on accomplishing.
-Cleansing provides the body the opportunity to work at it’s highest potential and clean out or purge excess “dirt”, while also giving the body a break from the many toxic chemicals we are exposed to on a daily basis.
+This is exactly how I look at cleansing.
+Cleansing is giving the body the opportunity to work at it’s highest potential and clean out or purge excess “dirt”, while also giving the body a break from the many toxic chemicals we are exposed to on a daily basis.

 The definition of the word detoxification is “the metabolic process by which the toxic qualities of a poison or toxin are reduced by the body.”
 In other words, your body has it’s own innate ability to detoxify.
-Through many different pathways in our organs of detoxification, harmful chemicals, drugs, foods, etc are broken down so that they can be excreted from the body.
-When these organs and pathways are supported and nourished, the body should be able to get rid of excess toxicity and find balance.
+Through many different pathways in the body, harmful chemicals, drugs, foods, etc are broken down so that they can be excreted from the body.
+When these pathways are supported and nourished, a body should be able to get rid of excess toxicity and find balance.

-It is our opinion that any program that works to gently and effectively give the body a chance to reduce the amount of toxic burden, while encouraging the avoidance of toxins, is a CLEANSE that promotes DETOXIFICATION.
+For me any program that works to slowly and effectively give the body a chance to reduce the amount of toxins it carries, while promoting avoidance, is a CLEANSE that promotes DETOXIFICATION.

 What should a cleanse program entail?

 During a cleanse program, a patient will be guided in the addition of healthy foods that promote overall health and stimulate the natural detoxification pathways, while removing foods that can be common sensitivities, promote inflammation, impede detoxification or are toxic themselves.
-A cleanse may also include supplements or at home tools that naturally support gentle detoxification, while also providing education on toxin avoidance in the environment.
+A cleanse may also include supplements or at home tools that naturally promote gentle detoxification, while also promoting education on toxin avoidance in the environment.